Harmanprits/-World-Country-Statistics-Dashboard/README.md

 - **Tool's Use:** Power BI

 ## Key Performance Indicators (KPIs)
-The project emphasizes six key performance indicators (KPIs) to gain insights into employee retention and related factors:
+The project emphasizes four key performance indicators (KPIs) to gain insights into employee retention and related factors:

 - Top country by Land (Area)
 - Top country by Water (Storage)